Restless Chipotle

 Storage:

 Place in an airtight container and keep at room temperature for 2 days.
-Freeze for longer storage.
+Freeze for up to 3 months.
+See the storage instructions in the post for how to freeze unbaked rolls.

 Tips: